6 Key Factors of Successful Email Marketing Campaigns

 If you have absolutely no idea how to make use of this powerful marketing tool, you may have a bad experience and a fail.
 There is no exact flow for email marketing as it consists of all the best practices – so in order to be successful in email marketing, you should be following the best practices closely.

-The most important key in an email marketing is to get the permission of the audience before contacting them.
+The most important key in an email marketing campaign is to get the permission of the audience before contacting them.
 Members, who are not subscribed to your marketing emails, should NEVER be sent an email whatever the reasons.
 Transactional emails such as order confirmations, e-receipts, or password reminders serve other purposes and therefore can be excluded from this strict rule.

 Members, who are subscribed to your newsletters but are not totally engaged with you company, should also be approached with caution.
 Subscribers should ideally consist of users, who REALLY want to receive emails from you.